Peranandan/Aws-multiregion-wordpress-dr/README.md

 ---

 ## 🔔 Notification System (SNS)
-- Sends email/SMS alerts when CloudWatch alarms are triggered
+- Sends email alerts when CloudWatch alarms are triggered
 - Notifies when production region becomes unhealthy
 - Helps in immediate response to failures